 In addition, a dirty bum can bring in all kinds of problems from scalding of the skin to many illnesses.

 Note that a messy butt can also be caused by a poor diet or injury.
 Make sure to let your vet give your pet bunny an exam if your rabbit frequently has a messy bottom because of a problem such as urine leakage or unhealthy poop.

 There are two ways you could clean your rabbit’s bottom, according to Dr. Krempels of the University of Miami

 - A Dry Rabbit Bath

 A Dry Bath For Cleaning A Rabbit’s Bottom

-The dry bath method is preferred because, as I said, rabbits hate water and being dunked in water can make then unhealthily stressed.
+The dry bath method is preferred because, as I said, rabbits hate water, and being dunked in water can make them unhealthily stressed.